Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/about/index.md

 - **Tech-enabled districts** are neighborhood-scale real estate development projects that combine buildings, utilities, and digital services to create value for tenants, residents, and visitors.
 These cases help us understand the opportunities, risks, and rewards facing private sector investors.

-Want to contribute to the Atlas?
-Take a look at our [list of prospects](https://atlasofurbantech.org/prospects/) and then [read the docs](https://github.com/Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech) on Github.

 ## Key Takeaways